From lakefront festivals to the Wisconsin State Fair, summertime in Milwaukee sizzles with hot musical talent, ethnic pride and tasty treats

 Mid-July’s three-day Festa Italiana, the country’s largest Italian cultural event, encourages everyone to play, eat and be Italian.
 Nine stages in Maier Festival Park host everything from traditional music and opera to jazz and rock.
 Italian Idol spotlights additional talent.
 Fest-goers also can test their bocce ball skills, take a romantic gondola ride, attend celebrity chef sessions and enjoy wine tasting.
 Nearly 40 food vendors keep stomachs happy, dishing out rice balls, Italian sausage sandwiches, pasta, fried eggplant strips, calamari, paninis and cannoli.
 A colorful religious procession follows Sunday mass.
 Fireworks explode over the lakefront every night. (festaitaliana.com)

 On the last full weekend in July, grab a stein and cool off with your favorite brew at German Fest.
-This one, too, isin Maier Festival Park and enjoys biggest-in-the-nation status.
+This one, too, is in Maier Festival Park and enjoys biggest-in-the-nation status.
 Bring your appetite and dig into bratwurst, roast pork sandwiches, potato pancakes, sauerkraut, strudel and Black Forest cake.
 Watch craftsmen demonstrate Old World artistry, tap your feet to a brass band and shop for German imports in the marketplace.
-Besides ethnic entertainment, concert headliners this year were Bret Michaels, Plain White T’s and Three Dog Night.
+Besides ethnic entertainment, concert headliners have included Bret Michaels, Plain White T’s and Three Dog Night.
 Special features include a Dachshund Derby, home-brewing competition and human Glockenspiel. (germanfest.com)

 Arab World Fest takes over Maier Festival Park the second weekend in August.
 Have your hand decorated with henna, your picture taken in a traditional Bedouin setting or your name written in Arabic script as you enjoy the sights and sounds of 22 Arab countries.
 Ride a camel, revel in the tales of the 1001 Nights and shop for traditional Arab crafts, including rugs, jewelry and musical instruments, in the colorful “souk,” or marketplace.
 Guests enjoy foods like hummus, falafel and shish kebab. (arabworldfest.com)

-Groups can spice things up at Mexican Fiesta (Aug.
-22-24), a south-of-the-border experience that brings the flavors of Mexico to Milwaukee’s lakefront.
+Groups can spice things up at Mexican Fiesta, a south-of-the-border experience that brings the flavors of Mexico to Milwaukee’s lakefront in August.
 Elaborately costumed folk dancers, rousing mariachi bands, cultural exhibits and a Mexican craft showcase highlight the event.
 Mouth-watering tacos and other Mexican specialties keep the crowds well fed.
 Daredevils enter the jalapeno-eating contest. (mexicanfiesta.org)